stefanprodan/openfaas-flux/README.md

 In order to sync your cluster state with git you need to copy the public key and create a **deploy key** with **write access** on your GitHub repository.

-Open GitHub, navigate to your fork, go to _Setting > Deploy keys_ click on _Add deploy key_, check _Allow write access_, paste the Flux public key and click _Add key_.
+Open GitHub and fork this repo, navigate to your fork, go to _Setting > Deploy keys_ click on _Add deploy key_, check _Allow write access_, paste the Flux public key and click _Add key_.

 After a couple of seconds Flux